nestauk/-asf_HP_installer_chatbot/README.md

 - **Installer-Focused**: Designed with the needs of heat pump installers in mind, offering targeted insights and troubleshooting support.
 - **Frontend Integration**: Seamless integration with front ends, such as our Streamlit implementation [here](https://github.com/nestauk/hpi_chatbot_frontend).
 Also possible to connect to WhatsApp via a Twilio webhook.

+## API Documentation

+Documentation Markdown files for building and deploying the chatbot backend API can be found in the `/api` directory.

+The API project is managed using `Poetry` and uses LangChain/ LangServe ecosystem.

+- [API Project README](./api/README.md): Overview of the API project, installation, and running instructions.
+- [Deployment README](./api/DEPLOYMENT.md): Instructions for deploying the API using Docker in local and AWS EC2 environments.

 ## Prerequisites

 Before setting up the project, ensure you have the following installed: